 While many resorts may provide certain modes of transport, you may find yourself wanting to explore a nearby town or city.
 If this is the case, and you must take a bus or taxi, be extremely vigilant.
 Only take licensed, marked taxis and registered buses.
 Under no circumstances should you accept lifts from strangers.

-When it comes to walking around on a day to day basis, travel light and take the minimum number of valuables with you that is possible.
-Leave money and travellers cheques in your hotel safe, take only the credit or debit cards that are essential and do not wear expensive accessories, such as watches; these accessories make you a target for thieves.
+When it comes to walking around on a day-to-day basis, travel light and take the minimum number of valuables with you that possible.
+Leave money and traveller’s cheques in your hotel safe, take only the credit or debit cards that are essential and do not wear expensive accessories, such as watches; these accessories make you a target for thieves.

 The laws regarding drug consumption may differ in different countries.
 Although we could never condone their use, if you decide to take drugs, proceed with caution, not only when taking them, but also consider checking your bag before you depart from your resort.
 There are thousands of cases each year of tourists being sent to prison for smuggling drugs that they were not even aware had been planted on them.
 Just because a certain drug may be legal in the country in which you are visiting, this does not mean that it is acceptable to transport that drug internationally.